The Operational Gap: Why Your Admin Isn’t Your Marketing Strategist.

 8. SEO Content Strategist: Mapping out the long-term search equity of your brand.

-10. Executive Operations Partner: The high-level peer who captures your "brain dumps" and creates actionable roadmaps.
+10. Executive Operations Partner: The high-level peer who facilitates Strategic Extractions, translating your complex vision into a high-fidelity operational roadmap.

 The Bottom Line

-Stop asking your administrative staff to provide specialized strategic intelligence for an administrative salary.
+Stop asking your administrative staff to provide specialized strategic intelligence.
 It leads to turnover, stagnation, and frustration.

 Until next time.